2007 marked the 60th anniversary of the discovery of the first Dead Sea Scrolls. The 11th International Orion

-New Approaches to the Study of Biblical Interpretation in Judaism of the
+Symposium, "New Approaches to the Study of Biblical Interpretation in the Second Temple Period and in Early

 This symposium was once again jointly sponsored by the Orion Center and the Hebrew University Center for the Study of Christianity.
 Seventeen scholars from Israel and abroad convened in Jerusalem to address such issues as the connections and distinctions between Jewish interpretation within the Land of Israel and outside of it; between Jewish and Christian exegesis in earlier and later periods; between biblical interpretation in literature and in art; between interpretation and the formation of the biblical canon.
 In a departure from the past, the Symposium program featured three additional smaller workshops for invited lecturers only, to give symposium presenters the opportunity to bring their wide range of viewpoints to bear upon specific questions of method and meaning related to the interpretation of ancient texts.